— 01

 A · Single sign-on setup

-B · Provisioning, as a lifecycle
+B · Provisioning as a living system

 Flow B · Identity, end to end